Kamillon125/bonk/index.md

   <img src="https://cdn.discordapp.com/attachments/465932114089607169/964123362542624788/bonklayout.png" alt="layoutimage.png">
   <br>
 the bonk layout

 </p></h1>
+## Bonk
+Bonk is a keyboard layout boasting some good statistics and scores on the genkey keyboard layout analyzer.

-##Why you should use Bonk
+## Why you should use Bonk
 - It's a comfortable layout with emphasis on hand alternation.
 - It might tuck you into bed and sing you a lullaby[^1].
 - It performs well on keyboard layout analyzers.
 - It's the only layout named Bonk.
-- According to my friend it's the coolest keyboard layout in the world :sunglasses:
+- According to my friend it's the coolest keyboard layout in the world. :sunglasses:
+- My mum says I'm her special little boy and as such she would approve of my layout.

+<br><br>
+##Why you shouldn't use Bonk
+- I want to be the fastest Bonk typist in the world, please don't take it away from me.

+<br><br>
 ## Bonk's history

 Originally this section had a history of how bonk came to be, it talked about the layouts my friend and i had learnt and the issues we had with them.
 That's boring.
 Let's instead talk about the previous, beta versions of Bonk.